jooby-dev/jooby-docs/docs/commands/GetArchiveHoursMC.md

 #### **hours**

-It's a start hour value and the total hours amount (one diff value for each hour).
+It's a start hour value and the total number of hours (one diff value for each hour).
 <br>
 [See details](../types.md#packed-hours).